EmmanuelAdetutu/TeeBot_Suitcase/README.md

 ...Still work in progress...

-Comments, suggestion, contributions, errors collaborations,  info....what have you? send me an email <b>info@3dstuffs.nl</b>
+Comments, suggestion, contributions, errors,  info....what have you? send me an email <b>info@3dstuffs.nl</b>